cucumber007/publish/md/mdtc/mdtc.md

-This section describes the Model of Development of Technological Civilization (MDTC) and its key concepts.
+This section describes the Model of the Development of Technological Civilization (MDTC) and its key concepts.

 [Basic cycle of technological civilization](cycle.md)